woodrush/lambda-8cc/README.md

 chmod 755 a.out
 ```

-As described before, by separately compiling `a.s` and `a.out`, the maximum RAM usage can be cut in half since the memory is freed when each process finishes.
+As described before, by separately compiling `a.s` and `a.out` using these commands, the maximum RAM usage can be cut in half since the memory is freed when each process finishes.

 The full set of options can be shown by running lambda-8cc without any input or options,
 showing a usage message: